-I am Bradford Fults, a thinker, software creator, organizational leader, feminist, humanist, philosopher and friend living deep in the heart of Texas, in the city of Austin.
-I enjoy driving fast cars, looking at houses, eating tacos and drinking whiskey and red wine.
+I am Bradford Fults, a thinker, feminist, humanist, abolitionist and leader, living deep in the heart of Texas, in the city of Austin.
+I enjoy reading, watching movies, looking at houses, eating tacos and drinking whiskey and red wine.

 I live my life and choose my actions according to principles of my own assembly.
 Many people derive their principles from religion or social institutions, or they live in a more reactive manner, focused on immediacy instead of tying their actions into an overall framework.
 I find that my principles work well for me, and am always delighted to find those who are also attempting to live by thoughtful principles of their own.